-Member's Obligation to Supply Information and Cooperate - You must provide Us with any information We consider necessary to determine whether, or to what extent, services are covered under this Booklet, or to carry out the other provisions of this Booklet.
+Member's Duty to Give Information and Cooperate - You must give Us information We will need to decide if services are covered under this Booklet.
+We will also need information to carry out the other terms of this Booklet.

-You agree to cooperate at all times (including while you are hospitalized) by allowing Us access to your medical records to investigate claims and verify information provided in your Benefits Enrollment/Change Form or online submission.
+You agree to cooperate at all times, even when you are in a hospital.
+This is done by allowing Us to see your medical records to review claims and confirm information you gave in your enrollment application, change form, or health statement.